jaak-peterson/autoware_mini_practice/practice_1/README.md

 ```

 ##### Node parameters
-Now we need to add the line that gets the prameter value from the ROS parameter server in the node.
+Now we need to add the line that gets the parameter value in the node.
 Read more in [Using Parameters in rospy](https://wiki.ros.org/rospy_tutorials/Tutorials/Parameters)

 ```
 message = rospy.get_param('~message', 'Hello World!')